parkerdavis1/agave-astro/src/content/blog/2024-06-comments.md

 ---
 title: The comment section is open
 description: I added a comments section to this blog.
 Show me your ASCII art.
-date: 2024-06-15
+date: 2024-06-16T00:00:00
 tags:
     - ascii
     - chatgpt
-draft: true
+draft: false
 ---

 ⇣ [Look down there](#comments-section).
 There's a comment section.

-Leave a heartfelt message or draw an ascii.
+Leave a heartfelt message or draw an ascii if you'd like.

 ## ASCII